LESLIE: Pat in Iowa is on the line with a question about how to paint aluminum siding. What can we do for you today?

 LESLIE: Otherwise, nothing is going to stick.

 TOM: Exactly.
-So you need to do a primer coat.
+So you need to do a primer coat to paint aluminum siding.

 PAT: OK.
 Well, what kind of primer?